storj/docs/app/(docs)/dcs/api/s3/object-lock/page.md

 {% callout type="info" %}
 **Beta Service Release**

-S3 Compatible Object Lock is currently available as pre-production beta and may not be suitable for all production environments.
+S3-Compatible Object Lock is currently available as pre-production beta and may not be suitable for all production environments.

 Please refer to our [Terms of Service](https://www.storj.io/legal/terms-of-service) for more information on release definitions.
 {% /callout %}